 which comes basically from a Taylor series representation of the periodic covariance function.
 The coefficients $\tilde{q}_j^2$

-where $j=1,2,\cdots,J$, and $\lfloor \cdot \rfloor$ denotes the floor round-off operator.
+where $j=1,2,\ldots,J$, and $\lfloor \cdot \rfloor$ denotes the floor round-off operator.
 For the index $j=0$, the coefficient is

-The covariance in equation (\ref{ch5_eq_cov_periodic_taylor_approx}) is a $J$th order truncation of a Taylor series representation.
-This approximation converges to equation (\ref{ch5_eq_cov_periodic}) when $J \rightarrow \infty$.
+The covariance in eq.~(\ref{eq_cov_periodic_taylor_approx}) is a $J$th order truncation of a Taylor series representation.
+This approximation converges to eq.~(\ref{eq_cov_periodic}) when $J \rightarrow \infty$.

-An upper bounded approximation to the coefficients $\tilde{q}_j^2$ and $\tilde{q}_0^2$ can be obtained by taking the limit $J \rightarrow \infty$ in the sub-sums in the corresponding equations (\ref{ch5_eq_q}) and (\ref{ch5_eq_q0}), and thus leading to the following variance coefficients:
+An upper bounded approximation to the coefficients $\tilde{q}_j^2$ and $\tilde{q}_0^2$ can be obtained by taking the limit $J \rightarrow \infty$ in the sub-sums in the corresponding equations (\ref{eq_q}) and (\ref{eq_q0}), and thus leading to the following variance coefficients:

-for $j=1,2,\cdots,J$, and where the $\mathrm{I}_{j}(z)$ is the modified Bessel function \citep{handbook1970m} of the first kind.
+for $j=1,2,\ldots,J$, and where the $\mathrm{I}_{j}(z)$ is the modified Bessel function \citep{handbook1970m} of the first kind.
 This approximation implies that the requirement of a valid covariance function is relaxed and only an optimal series approximation is required.
 A more detailed explanation and mathematical proofs of this approximation of a periodic covariance function are provided by \citet{solin2014explicit}.

-In order to assess the accuracy of this representation as a function of the number of cosine terms $J$ considered in the approximation, an empirical evaluation is carried out in a similar way than that in Section \ref{ch5_sec_accuracy} of this work.
-Thus, Figure \ref{ch5_fig28_m_lscale_periodic} shows the minimum number of terms $J$ required to achieve a close approximation to the exact periodic squared exponential kernel as a function of the lengthscale of the kernel.
-We have considered an approximation to be close enough in terms of satisfying equation (\ref{eq_diff_covs}) with $\varepsilon=0.5\%$.
+In order to assess the accuracy of this representation as a function of the number of cosine terms $J$ considered in the approximation, an empirical evaluation is carried out in a similar way than that in Section \ref{sec_accuracy} of this work.
+Thus, Figure \ref{figB1_m_lscale_periodic} shows the minimum number of terms $J$ required to achieve a close approximation to the exact periodic squared exponential kernel as a function of the length-scale of the kernel.
+We have considered an approximation to be close enough in terms of satisfying eq.~(\ref{eq_diff_covs}) with $\varepsilon=0.005 \int k(\tau) \,\mathrm{d}\tau$ (0.5$\%$ of the total area under the curve of the exact covariance function $k$).
 Since this is a series expansion of sinusoidal functions, the approximation does not depend on any boundary condition.

+From the empirical observations, a numerical equation governing the relationships between $J$ and $\ell$ were estimated in equation \ref{eq_J_l_periodic}, which show linear proportionality between $J$ and $\ell$: